AmritS14/Image-Detection-Model/README.md

 - The model is configured to match the number of classes in your dataset, and the training process will save model checkpoints for later use.

 ### Dataset Balancing
-- If your dataset is imbalanced (some classes have many more samples than others), use the balancing script to create a new annotation file with an equal number of samples per class.
+- If your dataset is imbalanced (some classes have many more samples than others), use the balancing script to create a new annotation file (`labels_balanced.json`)with an equal number of samples per class.
 This helps prevent the model from being biased toward more frequent classes.
 - The script works with any COCO-format annotation file and automatically adapts to your class structure.

 ### Inference and Visualization